 Paula Paka Katoa entered a conditional guilty plea to one count of possession of methamphetamine with intent to distribute in violation of 21 U.S.C. § 841(a)(1).
 In his plea, he preserved the right to appeal the district court’s denial of his motion to suppress evidence obtained in violation of the Fourth Amendment.
 We exercise jurisdiction under 28 U.S.C. § 1291 and affirm.

-* The district court found the following facts, which are undisputed by the parties.
-On September 12, 2001, Detective Darrell Dain of the West Valley City, Utah, Police Department's narcotics enforcement unit drafted an affidavit in support of a search warrant for narcotics and associated paraphernalia at Mr. Katoa's residence.
-Detective Dain outlined in detail the facts justifying the issuance of a "no-knock" warrant.
-In the affidavit, Detective Dain specifically requested a search warrant authorizing unannounced day or night execution.1
+The district court found the following facts, which are undisputed by the parties.
+On September 12, 2001, Detective Darrell Dain of the West Valley City, Utah, Police Department’s narcotics enforcement unit drafted an affidavit in support of a search warrant for narcotics and associated paraphernalia at Mr. Katoa’s residence.
+Detective Dain outlined in detail the facts justifying the issuance of a “no-knock” warrant.
+In the affidavit, Detective Dain specifically requested a search warrant authorizing unannounced day or night execution.
+1

 Detective Dain reviewed the affidavit with a deputy District Attorney before taking it to Utah District Court Judge L.A.
 Dever.
 He presented the affidavit to Judge Dever along with a search warrant he had prepared from a template.
 The warrant itself authorized a search of Mr. Katoa’s residence “[i]n the day time with un-announced authority.”
 Rec., vol. I, doc.
 24 at 33.
 Detective Dain swore under oath that the documents were true and correct to the best of his knowledge, and signed the affidavit.
 Judge Dever read and signed the affidavit and warrant.

-That evening, after ten o'clock, an armed SWAT team executed the no-knock warrant by ramming the door of Mr. Katoa's residence.
-After the SWAT team was inside, Detective Dain reviewed the search warrant with Mr. Katoa and Mr. Katoa's girlfriend.
-While reviewing the warrant, the detective noticed he had not changed the search warrant template and it still read "day time service."
+That evening, after ten o’clock, an armed SWAT team executed the no-knock warrant by ramming the door of Mr. Ka-toa’s residence.
+After the SWAT team was inside, Detective Dain reviewed the search warrant with Mr. Katoa and Mr. Katoa’s girlfriend.
+While reviewing the warrant, the detective noticed he had not changed the search warrant template and it still read “day time service.”
 Id., doc.
 28 at 3.
 He immediately called Judge Dever and notified him of the drafting error.
-The judge told Detective Dain he had clearly understood the warrant to be for nighttime service, and directed the detective to write "nighttime service" on the warrant, initial it, and indicate he was doing so on the authority of the judge.
+The judge told Detective Dain he had clearly understood the warrant to be for nighttime service, and directed the detective to write “nighttime service” on the warrant, initial it, and indicate he was doing so on the authority of the judge.
 Id.
-Detective Dain wrote "OR NIGHTTIME" above "daytime" on the face of the warrant, and included the notation "PER ORDER OF JUDGE DEVER BY TELEPHONE @ 2345 HOURS THIS PART CHANGED TO REFLECT AS THE AFFIDAVIT."
+Detective Dain wrote “OR NIGHTTIME” above “daytime” on the face of the warrant, and included the notation “PER ORDER OF JUDGE DEVER BY TELEPHONE @ 2345 HOURS THIS PART CHANGED TO REFLECT AS THE AF *1205 FIDAVIT.”
 Id., doc.
 24 at 33.
 The judge also told Detective Dain that when he returned with the warrant, the judge would sign the changes.
 The judge subsequently did so.

 II

-When reviewing the denial of a motion to suppress, we view the evidence in the light most favorable to the government, accept the district court's findings of fact unless clearly erroneous, and review de novo the ultimate determination of reasonableness under the Fourth Amendment.
-United States v.
-Marquez, 337 F.3d 1203, 1207 (10th Cir.2003).
+When reviewing the denial of a motion to suppress, we view the evidence in the light most favorable to the government, accept the district court’s findings of fact unless clearly erroneous, and review

 Mr. Katoa contends the nighttime search of his home violated the Fourth Amendment because it was unreasonable for the police to execute at night a warrant containing an express daytime limitation.
 He acknowledges that the police received telephonic instructions from the issuing judge to alter the warrant’s language so it authorized a nighttime search as indicated in the affidavit supporting the warrant, but he argues this belated authorization was insufficient to overcome the daytime limitation contained on the face of the original warrant.